 “I am wonderfully impressed by the clarity of expression in Alan R. Hoffman’s translation of Lafayette in America in 1824 and 1825.
 Having read so many books, journals, letters in French from that time period, I know the convolutions dear to their hearts so Mr. Hoffman has ‘fait un travail merveilleux.’“

 —Veronica M. Eid, Adjunct Professor of French, Delaware University

 Alan R. Hoffman obtained his BA in history from Yale College, where he studied under Professor Edmund Morgan, before earning a JD from Harvard Law School; and he has practiced law in Boston for 40 years.
 An avid reader of early American history, he “discovered” Lafayette in 2002 and spent two years – 2003 to 2005 – translating Auguste Levasseur’s Lafayette in America in 1824 and 1825, the first-hand account of Lafayette’s Farewell Tour of America written by his private secretary.
-This translation was published in 2006 and is in its second printing.
-Hoffman has lectured widely on Lafayette and the Farewell Tour since 2006 – over 135 talks in 20 of the 24 states that Lafayette visited during the Farewell Tour.
+This translation was published in 2006 and is in its third printing.
+Hoffman has lectured widely on Lafayette and the Farewell Tour since 2006 – over 145 talks in 22 of the 24 states that Lafayette visited during the Farewell Tour.
 He has lectured on Lafayette in these venues:

 - New York Historical Society

 - National Heritage Museum, Lexington, MA

 - Lafayette College, Easton, PA

 - Old Dominion University, Norfolk, VA